blabla1337/skf-flask/skf/markdown/knowledge_base/89-knowledge_base--Absolute_session_time_out--.md

 ## Solution:

-Always ensure that sessions absolute time-out server-side in order to decrease a hackers attack vector.
+Always ensure that sessions absolute time-out  is on the server-side in order to decrease a hackers attack vector.